paweljakubas/j-data-analysis/chapters/inverted-table.md

 Upon a close look we can discern patterns reflecting data columns represented in ranking row-wise.
 For example, the first row is associated with `date` column values.
 We have the following values in `week` table: `2022-06-06`, `2022-06-07`, .. and the corresponding ranks: `0`, `6`, ..
-`2022-06-06` is the first value upon the adopted ordering and there are 6 occurences of them in `week` table.
+`2022-06-06` is the first value upon the adopted ordering and there are 6 occurences of them in the first row of `week` table.
 Hence, all `2022-06-06` rows have `0` representation, all `2022-06-07` rows have `6` representation and so on.